-- A. Any exceptions to this policy must be reviewed and approved in writing by the DDD Regional Administrator within fifteen (15) calendar days after receipt of the request and required documentation.
-All ETP requests must be submitted using DSHS 02-556, Request for Exception to Policy for Use of Restrictive Procedures. - B. No exceptions for the use of prohibited physical interventions as described in this policy shall be granted. - C. Any exceptions to the requirements of this policy must have the prior written approval of the Division Director.
+Any exceptions to this policy must be reviewed and approved in writing by the DDD Regional Administrator within fifteen (15) calendar days after receipt of the request and required documentation.
+All ETP requests must be submitted using DSHS Form 02-556, Request for Exception to Policy for Use of Restrictive Procedures.
+No exceptions for the use of prohibited physical interventions as described in this policy shall be granted.